 - Coagulation testing market we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
 The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and is now being released by Siemens in Europe and is available in the Middle East, Africa, Asia Pacific and Latin America.
 In July 2015, Siemens made a premarket 510(k) submission to the US Food and Drug Administration ("FDA") for regulatory clearance to sell the Xprecia StrideTM Coagulation Analyzer in the US.
 Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and two further tests still in development for Siemens.
-In April 2016 we put the development of our own Prothrombin Time International Normalized Ratio ("PT-INR") testing device on hold in response to proposed regulatory changes, market factors and our cash management initiatives.
-When we recommence development, we will incorporate the lessons we derive from the Siemens' product developments into our own products. - Blood glucose we provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on demonstrating the broader application of our technology platform, including its application to diagnostic tests based on enzymatic, immunoassay and molecular diagnostic methods.
+In April 2016 we put the development of our own Prothrombin Time International Normalized Ratio ("PT-INR") testing device on hold in response to proposed regulatory changes, market factors and our cash management initiatives. - Blood glucose we provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on demonstrating the broader application of our technology platform, including its application to diagnostic tests based on enzymatic, immunoassay and molecular diagnostic methods.
 We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any products or technologies arising from this work.